 Unfortunately, they’re not compatible with a companion app like the Jaybird Freedom F5 Wireless 2016 and don’t have an auto-off timer, so you’ll need to remember to turn them off when not in use.
 On the upside, their battery provides just over 10 hours of continuous playback, which is pretty good for wireless earbuds, and they can also connect to two devices simultaneously.

 If you’re looking for the best wired earbuds that can still fit smaller ears, then get the Beats urBeats3 Earphones.
 They’re more expensive than the JBL E25BT Wireless, but their wired design ensures you don’t ever have to worry about battery life, and they sound less muddy and cluttered.
 They come with different tip sizes and stability fins to help you find the right fit, and are also available with either a lightning connector or a 1/8” TRRS audio jack.

-These earbuds have flat, rubberized cables that don’t tangle easy, and magnetic earbuds for easier cable management when not in use.
+These earbuds have flat, rubberized cables that don’t tangle easily, and magnetic earbuds for easier cable management when not in use.
 They have deep, extended bass that’s punchy without overpowering vocals and lead instruments too much, and they have great audio reproduction overall.
 Their in-line microphone is also surprisingly decent and has impressive recording quality in quiet environments.